OathPros/COMP3/source/guidelines/icons.rst

 If users will not recognize an icon, it might be better to use a text label instead.

 Some icons are only meaningful alongside other icons of the same type.
 For example, a media icon for stop is simply a square, and may not be identified as a stop icon without other media controls (like play, pause, or skip) being visible close by.
 Likewise, the icon to remove an item from a list is a subtract symbol (i.e. a single line), and will not be recognizable without a corresponding “plus” add icon.

+As a general rule, controls should be identified with either a label or an icon, not both.
+This helps to avoid information overload and icon-overuse.
+However, there are some controls where both is required for practical reasons.